vinej/react-portal/README.md

 * install nodejs
 * npm install
 * npm start
+* signup the first time, after that use 'signin'

 Notes:
 * You need to install 'react-portal-server' to run the application